 For example, I tried connecting to another VPN while PureVPN was in use, as using two VPNs usually results in the internet shutting down (which would activate PureVPN’s kill switch).
 However, I was able to connect to the second VPN without issue.
 And when I disconnected from it, PureVPN indicated that it was still in use.

 Now, here’s the worst part.
 When I checked my IP address, I found my own IP instead of the one of the server I was supposedly connected to.
 In other words, my IP was leaked.
+It can be a serious issue if you’re planning to use a VPN in a high-censorship country.

 Of course, a regular user shouldn’t try using two VPNs in the first place.
 However, the fact that the kill switch didn’t react appropriately shows us that it is prone to confusion and might not handle other atypical situations.